DUI Defense Attorneys in Topeka, Kansas

 • Requirement to complete a treatment program for drug and alcohol abuse

-For a third DUI offence (after a 10-year period with no convictions), a conviction will still be classed as a Class A misdemeanor and the sentence will be identical to the second-offence punishments except the house arrest period is longer (if granted).
+After a 10-year period with no convictions, a third DUI conviction will still be classed as a Class A misdemeanor and the sentence will be identical to the second-offense punishments except the house arrest period is longer (if granted).

-If it is your third DUI conviction or more within 10 years, it will be classed as a felony.
+If it is your third DUI conviction or more within 10 years, it will be classed as a felony DUI.

 This means: